NSLS-II-SMI/bluesky-nexus/README.md

 ## Description

-**bluesky_nexus** is a Python library designed to create NeXus files from a Bluesky run.
-The library generates NeXus files containing two primary groups:
+**bluesky_nexus** is a Python library designed to create NeXus file from a Bluesky run.
+The library generates NeXus file containing two primary groups:

 - **NXinstrument Group**: Includes all instruments involved in the run, including baseline instruments.
 - **NXcollection Group**: Contains the content of the `start` and `stop` documents generated during the run by the Bluesky Run Engine.